top of page

 3. B2 (Riboflavin)

 1. Choose those that use the methylated form, riboflavin-5-phosphate, as many people have a genetic issue that affects their ability to convert riboflavin into riboflavin-5-phosphate.
+Look for at least two milligrams per day.

 4. B3 (Niacin or Niacinamide)